ErpNetDocs/tech/advanced/calculated-attributes/operators/convert.md

 > [!NOTE]
 >
-> The repository of the attribute is Crm.Sales.SalesOrderLines.
+> The repository of the attribute is *Crm.Sales.SalesOrderLines*.

 #### More examples: